 (g) any other benevolent, philanthropic or patriotic purpose.

-“maladministration” means any act in reference to moneys or securities for moneys or goods collected or held by a war fund or collected or held for any charitable purpose, performed by the persons, society, body or association who or which are or is the trustees or trustee thereof, in contravention of the duties imposed on them or it by the trusts or in excess of those duties, and any neglect or omission on their or its part to fulfil those duties.
+maladministration means any act in reference to moneys or securities for moneys or goods collected or held by a war fund or collected or held for any charitable purpose, performed by the persons, society, body or association who or which are or is the trustees or trustee thereof, in contravention of the duties imposed on them or it by the trusts or in excess of those duties, and any neglect or omission on their or its part to fulfil those duties.

-“Minister” means the Minister of the Crown to whom for the time being the administration of this Act is committed by the Governor.
+Minister means the Minister of the Crown to whom for the time being the administration of this Act is committed by the Governor.

-“Present war” means the war in which His Majesty was engaged commencing on 3 September 1939.
+Present war means the war in which His Majesty was engaged commencing on 3 September 1939.

-“securities for money” includes real and personal estate.
+securities for money includes real and personal estate.

-“War fund” means a fund lawfully established under the War Funds Regulation Act 1939 2.
+War fund means a fund lawfully established under the War Funds Regulation Act 1939 2.

 6. Restriction on certain collections